james-nichols/COT_notebooks/README.md

  - ### Part 2b: Entropic regularisation
     <https://nbviewer.org/github/james-nichols/COT_notebooks/blob/main/COT_2b_entropic_regularisation.ipynb>

 To complete and run these notebooks you will need a recent installation of Python (Version 3.6+) along with the Numpy, Scipy, and matplotlib packages.
-You will also need to (install Jupyter)[https://jupyter.org/install].
+You will also need to [install Jupyter](https://jupyter.org/install).